by Cheryl Morris

-On Thursday, January 15, 2015, the Mississippi Valley Field Naturalists (MVFN) will present the fourth lecture in their current series which is based on the theme “When A Tree Falls In The Forest, Does Anyone Hear?”
+On Thursday, November 19, 2015, the Mississippi Valley Field Naturalists (MVFN) will host the third presentation of this season’s lecture series, reflective of the theme “Naturally Special Places”.
 This event will be held in the Social Hall of Almonte United Church, 106 Elgin St., Almonte Ontario at 7:30 pm.

-Please join MVFN for this interesting and informative presentation (7:30 pm, January 15th at Almonte United Church, 106 Elgin St., in Almonte).
+Please join MVFN for this very important presentation.
 Refreshments and discussion will follow the talk.
 There is a non-member fee of $5.
-For further information, please contact MVFN’s Program Chair, Gretta Bradley, at email@example.com.
-Visit mvfn.ca for all MVFN events, membership and other club information.
+For further information, please contact MVFN’s Program Chair, Gretta Bradley at email@example.com.